-Informational flyers were also posted at the Westminster City Hall, Irving Street Library, targeted schools and community centers in low- and moderate-income neighborhoods, public housing authority-owned properties, and multi-family housing projects, as well as mailed to interested citizens on the City's citizen participation list.
+Informational flyers were also posted at the Westminster City Hall, Irving Street Library, College Hill Library, targeted schools and community centers in low- and moderate-income neighborhoods, public housing authority-owned properties, and multi-family housing projects, as well as mailed to interested citizens on the City's citizen participation list.

 A Public Hearing was held during the June 10, 2019 City of Westminster City Council meeting.
-There public comments received during this public hearing.
-The City Council approved the Annual Action Plan that evening.
+There were no public comments received during this public hearing.
+The City Council approved the Annual Action Plan during the meeting.